How to Write a Consulting Contract (Guide): Types and Terms to Include

 Contract Restrictions to Avoid

-There are many ways to word a legal agreement; however, standard covenants and clauses can become burdensome and even risky for independent consultants depending on how the agreement is worded.
-There are a few key considerations that deserve your focus.
+There are various ways to draft a legal agreement, but standard covenants and clauses can become burdensome and even pose risks for independent consultants, depending on the language in the contract.
+Below are a few key considerations that deserve your attention:

 The Independent Contractor shall not, without the prior written consent of the Company, provide Service “X” to any Customer of the Company that Independent Contractor had contact with on behalf of the Company during the preceding twelve (12) months.